SantGo1100/ticket-management-fullapp/DEPLOYMENT.md

 1. In your Railway project, click **"+ New"**
 2. Select **"Database"** → **"Add PostgreSQL"**
 3. Railway will automatically create a PostgreSQL database
+4. **Wait 1-2 minutes** for the database to fully initialize (status should be green)
-4. The `DATABASE_URL` environment variable will be automatically set
+5. The `DATABASE_URL` environment variable will be automatically set and linked to your app service
+6. **Important:** Ensure both your app service and PostgreSQL service are in the same Railway project

 ### Step 3: Configure Environment Variables